ActionCactus/city_builder/README.md

 ### "A meta data file exists but its asset can't be found"
 You deleted something outside the Unity editor, which is apparently a problem :) For now, just ignore the warning.
 Need to figure out where the .meta files are referenced (since manually deleting them causes problems too).

+## .NET in VS Code
+* To implement an interface, click on the class which hasn't yet implemented its inherited members, `ctrl + .`, and select *Implement Interface*.